-From what we know this wrecked BMW R905 was purchased around 1987.
-The bike was smashed into a curb and landed right in to a canal.
+From what we know this wrecked BMW R905 was purchased around 1987, the bike was smashed into a curb and landed right in to a canal.
 According to Mark “there was still canal water in the engine and gearbox frame and the forks were too smashed up to be saved”.
 Mark bought a frame of a R51 with a raked neck and used all kinds of parts to build a running ratbike.
-Later he decided to rebuild it again and that is where the story of the BMW Cadbike #33 Bobber comes together.
+Later he decided to rebuild it again and that is where the story of the BMW R905 Bobber Cadbike #33 comes together.

 Mark wanted a 70’s Super-glide tank to be the energy source of this beauty; he got one from his buddy Paul Funk.
 From there on the tank went though some serious customization.